 She was a romantic soul that always found consolation in her writing.
 I think that George Sand might be the most prolific woman writer in the history of literature.
 She wrote 130 volumes of fiction, political and other writing and 25 volumes or more of letters are coming to light.
 That’s impressive!
 I wonder when she found time to do anything else…..

 All her novels are love stories in which her romantic idealism unfolds in a real world.

 Her fist novel, Indiana, brought her immediate fame.
 This novel was a passionate protest against the social conventions that made a wife dependent on her husband and a plea for a heroine who abandons an unhappy marriage and finds love.
 Sounds familiar?
 Of course it does!
 The story is very similar to her own life story…..

 The cover of Indiana by George Sand – WikiCommons

 Yes, she was a “dream lover“

 Her longest relationship was with Polish pianist and composer, Frédéric Chopin.
-He wrote much of his work during their 9 years long relationship.
+He wrote much of his work during their 9 years together.
 I cannot imagine what would have been like to hear this man playing piano everyday!
 I love his Nocturne op.9, No.2; it’s my favorite.
 I also love Spring Waltz and so many other of his compositions.
-You can listen to both if you click their names, I attached their youtube links.
+You can listen to both if you click their names because I attached the youtube links for each.